Coefficient Quivers, $\mathbb{F}_1$-Representations, and Euler Characteristics of Quiver Grassmannians: Introduction

 the Euler characteristic of $\textrm{Gr}(k,n)(\mathbb{C})$.\footnote{Note that for a Chevalley group $G$ and its Weyl group $W_G$, the cardinality $|W_G|$ can be computed from the counting function of $G(\FF_q)$ at $q=1$ after removing zeroes at $q=1$.} We refer the reader to \cite[Section 4]{lorscheid2016blueprinted} for more details.

 Quiver Grassmannians are projective varieties whose points parameterize certain subrepresentations of a given quiver representation.
 The usual Grassmannians can be recovered by taking the quiver to have a single vertex and no arrows.
 In \cite{reineke2013every}, M.~Reineke showed that \emph{any} projective variety is a quiver Grassmannian.
 In particular, the class of quiver Grassmannians is not just a special class of projective varieties, but they are all projective varieties.
-What's more surprising is the result of C~M.~Ringel \cite{ringel2018quiver} which shows that there exists a \emph{single} quiver $Q$ (independent of a projective variety) such that for a given projective variety $X$, one can find a representation $M$ of $Q$ and a dimension vector $\textbf{e}$ such that $X=Gr^Q_{\textbf{e}}(M)$.
-We refer the reader to \cite{irelli2020three} for quiver Grassmannians.
+What's more surprising is the result of C~M.~Ringel \cite{ringel2018quiver} which shows that there exists a \emph{single} quiver $Q$ (independent of a projective variety) such that for a given projective variety $X$, one can find a representation $M$ of $Q$ and a dimension vector $\textbf{e}$ such that $X=\operatorname{Gr}^Q_{\textbf{e}}(M)$, the quiver Grassmannian of $\textbf{e}$-dimensional subrepresentations of $M$:

-In the case of quiver Grassmannians, Lorscheid already suggested in \cite{lorscheid2014schubert, lorscheid2015schubert} that the Euler characteristic of a quiver Grassmannian may be also related to the number of $\FF_1$-rational points.
-Lorscheid further argued that for tree modules, this is always the case.
-Since the number of $\FF_1$-rational points of a quiver Grassmannian cannot be a negative number, it is clear that the above question cannot be true for all quiver Grassmannians.
-Hence, one may pose the following question following Lorscheid.

-\begin{question} (cf. \cite{lorscheid2014schubert,lorscheid2015schubert,lorscheid2016blueprinted}) \begin{enumerate} \item Is there a conceptual way to understand the Euler characteristic of a quiver Grassmannian as the number of ``$\FF_1$-rational points'' of a quiver Grassmannian? \item If so, can one characterize a class of quiver Grassmannians whose Euler characteristics can be computed by counting numbers of $\FF_1$-rational points?
-In particular, can this be used to find an explicit (combinatorial) formula to compute Euler characteristics of quiver Grassmannians? \end{enumerate} \end{question}

-In this paper, we partially provide an affirmative answer to Question \ref{question: main question}.
-To this end, we reinterpret the notion of quiver representations over $\FF_1$ first introduced by M.~Szczesny \cite{szczesny2011representations} in terms of a combinatorial gadget, which we introduced in \cite{jun2020quiver}.
-We call them \emph{coefficient quivers} due to their resemblance to the notion of coefficient quivers for quiver representations introduced by Ringel \cite{ringel1998exceptional}.\footnote{Originally, we called them \emph{colored quivers} as our construction concerns a quiver and its coloring.
-See Section \ref{subsection: coefficient quivers} for the definition of coefficient quivers by Ringel.}